mwermuth/Github-Issues/README.md

       user:
       repo:

-This should be self explanatory, but the user and the repo are the user and repo of the application you are submitting issues for (presumably the application you are adding this github_issues.yml file to.)
+The user and the repo are the user and repo of the application you are submitting issues for (presumably the application you are adding this github_issues.yml file to.)

 #### Add the gems to your Gemfile: